jaspock/me/docs/materials/transformers/en/attention.md

 - The key indicates *how* each token defines itself.
 - The value specifies *what* each token offers to other tokens.

 A common analogy to explain this form of attention is a dating app, where people indicate what they are looking for (*query*) and how they define themselves (*key*).
-Once the affinity between each individual and the others is determined (via the dot product), the genes (*values*) of each person are combined to create a new embedding.
+Once the affinity between each individual and the others is determined (via the dot product), the genes (*values*) of each person are combined to create a new person.
 This process is repeated for each token, resulting in $n^2$ dot products.
 Here, unlike dating apps, a token can relate to itself to a certain degree, and the new embeddings usually result from combining the genes of more than two individuals.
 Another analogy that helps explain attention is based on accessing a programming language dictionary, which you can consult [below][dictionary].

-[dictionary]: #an-analogy-for-the-self-attention-mechanism
+[dictionary]: #analogy-self-attention

 Interestingly, the transformation of a vector $\mathbf{x}_i$ into three $d$-dimensional vectors is performed using three linear transformations $\mathbf{W}^Q$, $\mathbf{W}^K$, and $\mathbf{W}^V$, applied to all input tokens.
 Thus, the number of parameters to learn is much smaller than if we applied a separate linear transformation to each input token.
 Additionally, since these linear transformations are independent of each other, they can be parallelized, thereby accelerating computation.
 Furthermore, as shown in the book, the different matrix products of the embeddings representing all the sentence's words can also be computed in parallel if the input embeddings are arranged *row-wise* in a matrix $X$.
-In fact, as we’ll see in the implementation, we can group the embeddings of all sentences in a mini-batch into a single tensor (equivalent to a vector of $X$ matrices) to further parallelize the calculations.
+In fact, as we will see in the implementation, we can group the embeddings of all sentences in a mini-batch into a single tensor (equivalent to a vector of $X$ matrices) to further parallelize the calculations.
 GPUs are optimized to efficiently perform these types of matrix operations.

 A noteworthy detail is the division by $\sqrt{d_k}$ in the denominator of the attention formula.
 This division avoids excessively high dot product values from dominating the probability distribution generated by the softmax.
 A [special section][division] below examines this issue in more detail.

 [division]: #scaled-attention

 A key focus of this section is the autoregressive approach of the transformer, i.e., its use as a generative model.
-During the inference stage (also called *usage*), the model generates the probability vector for the next token based on the current token.
+During the inference stage (that is, when the model is used after training), the model generates the probability vector for the next token based on the current token.
 In this case, we can choose the token with the highest probability and feed it back into the input.
-It’s as if we were asking the system to respond to this request: given the prefix you’ve seen so far, if I add this new token, give me the probabilities for the next tokens.
+It is as if we were asking the system to respond to this request: given the prefix you have seen so far, if I add this new token, give me the probabilities for the next token.
 Choosing the token with the highest probability is just one way to use the probability vector, but there are many others.
-Later, we’ll explore the technique known as *beam search*, but a simpler option is to sample the next token based on the probabilities (the more likely a token, the higher its probability of being selected), so the model may generate a different sequence in each run.
+Later, we will explore the technique known as *beam search*, but a simpler option is to sample the next token based on the probabilities (the more likely a token, the higher its probability of being selected), so the model may generate a different sequence in each run.
 This explains why generative models sometimes produce different sequences for the same prefix (*prompt*).

 The autoregressive use of the transformer implies that during training, the model must operate in a manner similar to its intended usage during inference.
 To emulate this behavior, the attention mechanism cannot consider information from subsequent tokens.
 Otherwise, the learning algorithm might easily focus on the next token when generating the probability vector, which would have severe negative effects during inference when this information is unavailable.
 This explains the mask shown in Figure 9.17.

-Later, we’ll see scenarios where it’s beneficial for all tokens in a sentence to mix with each other, not just with preceding ones.
+Later, we will see scenarios where it is beneficial for all tokens in a sentence to mix with each other, not just with preceding ones.
 For instance, when classifying the topic of input texts, all tokens are available from the start, so it’s unnecessary to disregard information from subsequent tokens when preparing the embedding cocktail.
-The encoder-based transformer version, which we’ll discuss later, enables this.
+The encoder-based transformer version, which we will discuss later, enables this.
 However, this section focuses on the transformer as a decoder, used to autoregressively generate output sequences.

-### Subsection 9.7.1
+Subsection 9.7.1
 {: .section}

 After examining the fundamentals of the self-attention mechanism, this subsection analyzes other complementary elements present in each transformer layer: the feedforward network, residual connections, and layer normalization.